LibertyAces/BitSwanPump/doc/source/examples/weatherAPI/weatherAPI.rst

 `Source` is a component that supply the pipeline with data.
 In our example we will use a specific type of source.
 Because we need to Pump data from API.
 We need to send request to the API to receive our data.
-This means that our source has to be “triggered” when we get our response.
-For this reason we will be using so-called trigger source.
+This means that our source has to be “trigger” when we get our response.
+For this reason we will be using a so-called trigger source.
 More about :ref:`trigger`.

 Because we are using `Trigger Source`.
 We need to specify which trigger we will be using.
 There are more types of triggers, but in our example we will be using PeriodicTrigger, which triggers in time intervals specified in the parameter.
 ``bspump.trigger.PeriodicTrigger(app, <<Time parameter in seconds>>))``

-Each pipeline has to have a sink.
+Each pipeline requires a sink.
 In our example we want to see the result of the data, so we will be using PPrintSink which simply prints the data to the Command Prompt.

 You can try to copy-paste this chunk of code and try it yourself.
-Make sure you have BSPump module installed, if don't have follow our guide :ref:`bsmodule`.
+You must have BSPump module installed.
+Follow our guide :ref:`bsmodule`.

-Just simply rewrite ``<<LOCATION>>`` to whatever city you want to get weather data from and put your API key which you will get after register on https://openweathermap.org/ to ``<<YOUR PRIVATE API KEY>>`` section.
+Simply rewrite ``<<LOCATION>>`` to whatever city you want to get weather data from and put your API key which you will get after register on https://openweathermap.org/ to ``<<YOUR PRIVATE API KEY>>`` section.
 ::
     #!/usr/bin/env python3